Generic Name and Formulations:

-First-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have epidermal growth factor receptor (EGFR) exon 19 deletions or exon 21 (L858R) substitutions as detected by an FDA-approved test.
-Limitations of use: safety and efficacy have not been established in patients whose tumors have other EGFR mutations.
+First-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have non-resistant epidermal growth factor receptor (EGFR) mutations as detected by an FDA-approved test.
+Limitations of use: safety and efficacy have not been established in patients whose tumors have resistant EGFR mutations.
 Treatment of patients with metastatic squamous NSCLC progressing after platinum-based chemotherapy.

 Permanently discontinue for life-threatening bullous, blistering, or exfoliative skin lesions, confirmed interstitial lung disease (ILD), severe drug-induced hepatic impairment, persistent ulcerative keratitis, symptomatic left ventricular dysfunction, or severe/intolerable adverse reactions (at dose 20mg/day).
-Withhold for severe or prolonged diarrhea Grade ≥2 lasting for ≥2 consecutive days while taking antidiarrheal, prolonged cutaneous reaction Grade ≥2 (lasting >7 days) or intolerable, during evaluation of suspected ILD, renal dysfunction Grade ≥2, or worsening liver function.
+Withhold for prolonged diarrhea Grade ≥2 lasting for ≥2 consecutive days while taking antidiarrheal, prolonged cutaneous reaction Grade ≥2 (lasting >7 days) or intolerable, during evaluation of suspected ILD, renal dysfunction Grade ≥2, or worsening liver function.
 History of keratitis, ulcerative keratitis, or severe dry eye.
 Obtain LFTs periodically during treatment.
-Monitor closely in moderate-to-severe renal impairment or severe hepatic impairment; adjust dose if not tolerated.
+Severe renal or hepatic impairment; monitor and adjust dose (see Adults).
 Embryo-fetal toxicity.
 Pregnancy (avoid).
 Females of reproductive potential should use effective contraception during therapy and for at least 2 weeks after final dose.
-Nursing mothers: not recommended (during therapy and for 2 weeks after final dose).
+Nursing mothers: not recommended (during and for 2 weeks after final dose).

 Tyrosine kinase inhibitor.

-Diarrhea, rash/dermatitis acneiform, stomatitis, paronychia, dry skin, decreased appetite, nausea, vomiting, pruritus; bullous/exfoliative skin disorders, ILD, hepatotoxicity, keratitis.
+Diarrhea, rash/acneiform dermatitis, stomatitis, paronychia, dry skin, decreased appetite, nausea, vomiting, pruritus; bullous/exfoliative skin disorders, ILD, hepatotoxicity, keratitis.